ai-bits/ai-bits.github.io/README.md

 ## Apple Watch 4 Infograph (Modular) Watchfaces / Zifferblätter
 2018-11-22 - 2018-11-22 (to be continued and updated)
-While the colorfulness of the as-of-Watch-4-new Infograph watchfaces is debatable design-wise, I still love their eye-catching eye-candy looks, functionality and how they max out the display real-estate!
+While there are only a few beautifully crafted shape-themes, fitting the overall expectance of coolness in Apple design, the colorfulness of the as-of-Watch-4-new Infograph watchfaces is a real bummer.

+The only solution for the sensible would be to theme the colors, but from experience I know that the bulk of the people won't recognize the sorry state at all.

-In their current state the design totally reminds me of the early nineties, where absolutely tasteless desktop-publishing amateurs thought they need to show off every single font (in the hundreds) and face that Corel Draw offered.
+The Infographs' current coloring totally reminds me of the early nineties, where absolutely tasteless desktop-publishing amateurs thought they need to show off every single font (in the hundreds) and face that Corel Draw offered.
 That could only be outdone by the ugliness of Word-Art.

+When I came across such a specimen / leaflet I used to ask people if they had a gripe with the design and almost nobody (except the professional from the print shop and my illustrator friend) saw it / was offended.

+I still love the Infographs' eye-catching eye-candy looks and how they max out functionality and display real-estate!

 ![Watch Editor](images/Watch4/MyWatchFaces.PNG)

 ## Smart Watch Use Cases in 2017 and Beyond
 ### Apple Watch - Wo ich sie nicht mehr vermissen möchte
 The Watch helps the old brain get up to speed again with music titles and their artists, ancient and new.
-(There used to be a time where I _knew_ this.
+(There used to be a time where I *knew* this.
 Long gone.
 New info occupying that space.)
 In that respect I appreciate the new BMW's FM RDS displaying this info.
 How many times did I pledge to look up the great new song that's been playing on the radio, but almost always forgot then.
 Maybe I need the Apple Watch's dictation function to make this really work.

 2018-06: The **Digital Crown** comes in handy to adjust the volume for the totally wireless and tiny Sony WF-1000X in-ears (no good fit for *my* ears) that don't have such a control.